Thénardiers: Part Three: Marius

 The inn, which is forced to close down after Cosette is taken, is called "The Sergeant at Waterloo", because of a peculiar adventure that M. Thénardier had following the famous battle.
-While looting the corpses shortly after the fighting has ceased, M. Thénardier accidentally saves the life of a Colonel, The Baron Pontmercy.
-Not wanting to be revealed as a looter, Thénardier claimed to be a sergeant of Napoleon's army.
+While looting the corpses shortly after the fighting had ceased, M. Thénardier accidentally saved the life of a Colonel, The Baron Pontmercy.
+Not wanting to be caught as a looter, Thénardier claimed himself to be a sergeant of Napoleon's army.
 The tale as told by Thénardier eventually transformed into one of him rescuing a General during the heat of battle under a hail of grapeshot, as it grew more elaborate with each telling.
 In a bizarre coincidence, the Thénardier family ends up living next to the disgraced son of the baron, Marius Pontmercy, at an apartment building named Gorbeau House nine years after the closing of the inn.

 In the nine years following the inn's closing, the Thénardier family had assumed the name Jondrette.
-In addition, they had born two more sons, whom they essentially sold to Magnon so that she could pass them off as the children supported by Marius' grandfather M. Gillenormand for the sake of procuring child support.
+In addition, they had had two more sons, whom they essentially sold to Magnon so that she could pass them off as the children supported by Marius' grandfather M. Gillenormand for the sake of procuring child support.
 Magnon had accused M. Gillenormand of fathering the two children, which he denied, although he agreed to support them as long as Magnon did not bring him any more children to support.
 The Thénardiers' eldest son, Gavroche, was left to the streets, where he became a gamin.

 The Jondrettes support themselves by sending letters begging for money to well-known philanthropists. Éponine comes in the apartment in a rush and announces that a philanthropist and his daughter are arriving any minute to visit them.
 In order to look poorer, M. Jondrette puts out their fire and breaks a chair.
 He then orders Azelma to punch out a window pane.
 Although hesitant, she does so, resulting in cutting her hand.
 M. Jondrette is pleased, for he had hoped for that result.
 The philanthropist and his daughter then come into their apartment; they turn out to be Valjean and Cosette.
 Marius, observing the Jondrettes through a crack in the wall, recognizes Cosette as the girl he met in the Luxembourg Garden.
 After their visit, M. Jondrette arranges with Valjean to meet again, but after recognizing Valjean, he plots to rob him upon his arrival with the aid of the street gang Patron-Minette.